sharktacos/OpenColorIO-configs/docs/Nuke.md

 Based on the above understandings, let's step back and overview the input and output pipeline.
 Remember in Nuke the input color space is set in the Read node and the output color space is set in the Write node.

-VFX pulls will be in ACES2065-1 the ACES exchange color space.
+VFX pulls will be in ACES2065-1 the ACES exchange color space and viewed on a computer monitor.

 ````Input: ACES2065-1  >  Working: ACEScg  >  Display: sRGB````